elliotperviz/cmms/md/C01_02/README.md

   heat_final.data  heat.in  init_final.data  log.lammps  melt.lammpstrj
   ```

-  Inspect the various outputs (e.g. with `vim`) - pay careful attention to the parts of `log.lammps` where the thermodynamic outputs are printed at each timestep of the numerical integration.
+  Inspect the various outputs (e.g. with `vim`) - pay careful attention to the parts of "log.lammps" where the thermodynamic outputs are printed at each timestep of the numerical integration.
 You may also wish to visualize the dynamical trajectory using `vmd`.

   We want to verify that the timestep is appropriate to model the dynamics in the NVE ensemble, in particular we want the total energy to be approximately constant (within reasonable tolerance).